Calorion/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

 gives you back all birthdays happening this month.
 Curious about `date(now)`?
 Read more about it under [literals](../reference/literals.md#dates).

 !!! info "Displaying of date objects"
     Dataview renders date objects in a human readable format, i.e. `3:15 PM - February 26, 2021`.
-You can adjust how this format looks like in Dataview's Setting under "General" with "Date Format" and "Date + Time Format".
+You can adjust how this format looks in Dataview's Setting under "General" with "Date Format" and "Date + Time Format".
 If you want to adjust the format in a specific query only, use the [dateformat function](../reference/functions.md#dateformatdatedatetime-string).

 ### Duration